H. Van Smith

-Other Degrees: MA in English, Northern Arizona University
+MA in English, Northern Arizona University

 More than anything else, my liberal arts education has expanded and deepened my awareness and appreciation of the world I live in.
 It has allowed me to continue learning even though I have essentially moved beyond my school days, and prepared me to work in a variety of fields of employment.
 My liberal arts education has even prompted me to become an educator myself.
 I want others to share the pleasure I take from learning.

 A liberal arts education can prepare you to engage in a variety of fields of employment.
 It is true that particular skills are crucial for certain jobs and that people sometimes get the jobs they planned for, but the world of work just as often leads us to employment that we did not plan for.
 A well-rounded education gives you the adaptability and perspective to handle any number of jobs.
 It teaches you to engage with material in many creative, flexible and, ultimately, successful ways.